heavyai/heavydb/docs/source/execution/hash_joins.rst

 Inspecting a Hash Join Buffer
 =============================

-For learning about and/or for debugging a hash join buffer, OmniSciDB provides a toString() function for decoding the buffer into a human-readable string.
+For learning about and/or for debugging a hash join buffer, HeavyDB provides a toString() function for decoding the buffer into a human-readable string.

 Be aware that a hash join buffer often may be built using multiple threads, possibly causing the exact layout of a buffer to vary for the same SQL across different builds.
 (See later section about comparing buffers for more info.)

 One-To-One JoinHashTable Example
 --------------------------------

-This SQL causes OmniSciDB to use one-to-one perfect hashing shown by the very simple hash join buffer containing only a small Payloads section.
+This SQL causes HeavyDB to use one-to-one perfect hashing shown by the very simple hash join buffer containing only a small Payloads section.
 The second table is selected for hashing because it has the lowest cardinality and because it has no duplicate records.

     SQL:
       create table table1 (a integer);